In this post

 This would be the perfect setting, as we could prepare, for example, a 2km warm-up in heart zone 1, 5×1000 intervals at a pace between 3:50 min/km and 4:10 min/km with a rest in zone 2, ending with a 10-minute cool down.
 But unfortunately, we can't prepare the training so thoroughly, and we have to stick with the setting that the TomTom people have determined to be most appropriate.

-RETURNSThis can be after a certain time (minutes and/or seconds), distance or by naturally marking the laps from the screen with the three-point touch button (which is the same one used to turn on the backlight).
-This way it is possible to configure the way you train if you need to meet certain objectives, as is often the case for competitions.
-In addition, these laps will be marked in the activity information that we can consult from different platforms (but not from TomTom MySports).
+RETURNSIt is possible for the TomTom Runner Cardio to alert us each time we complete a "lap".
+This can be after a certain time (minutes and / or seconds), distance or marking us naturally laps from the screen with the touch button of the three points (which is the same used to turn on the backlight).
+In this way it is possible to configure the way of training if you need to meet certain objectives, as often happens in many occasions for competitions.
+In addition, these laps will be marked in the activity information that podremos consult from different platforms (but not from TomTom MySports).

 ZONESThis is the menu I would like to see after the intervals, but TomTom has decided to put it as another type of training completely different.
 Personally I think that despite its usefulness and probably the most interesting option of all, it sins of lack of configuration.
 Yes, we can create a training in a certain pace, speed or heart rate range, but this will apply throughout the training, it will not allow us to expand the training design.

 COMPETEThe option of competing allows us to challenge ourselves by comparing with recent activities or against activities we have previously defined from the web application MySports If you want to save a workout and then challenge it, you need to click RACE AGAINST THIS on the activity details page.
 The problem is that to challenge an activity, you have to do it first.